Pretty Vacant: Covers and samples

 "Pretty Vacant" was covered by Paul Jones in 1978.
 Joan Jett released a cover version on single, and Joey Ramone used the lead riff in his cover of "What a Wonderful World".
+This opening riff has been used as a punk trope on several songs of the genre, for instance in Eskorbuto's "Eskizofrenia" (1984).

 The song was used in the 1981 film American Pop.
 An Irish-language version of the song, entitled "Folamh go Deas" (a literal translation), was also performed by Irish band Na Magairlí in 1981.
 In 1996 Black Grape released a cover version (very similar to the original) on their single "Fat Neck".
 South African pop group Shikisha also released a cover version of the song in 1996.

 The group the Ukrainians perform a Ukrainian language version of the song on their EP Anarchy in the UK and album Respublika.
 The French band Les Négresses Vertes, as well as grime MC Lady Sovereign, have both covered "Pretty Vacant" and performed live versions of the song.
 Lady Sovereign's version is featured in the popular TV show, The O.C. and the cover version is featured on one of the six The O.C. soundtracks called Music from The O.C.: Mix 6 – Covering Our Tracks.
 Kathy Hampson's Free Elastic Band feature a slow acoustic folk-music style version in their live shows.

+Producer Mike Thorne who was involved in the first recordings of the Sex Pistols made his own version of "Pretty Vacant" on his album Sprawl in 2005, with vocals by Lene Lovich.

 The song is also the opening theme for the Canadian short-lived comedy sketch show The Vacant Lot.